-As a member of Baron and Budd’s Environmental Litigation Group, Staci Olsen practices in the management of electronic information and people in mass litigation.
+Staci Olsen is a member of Baron & Budd’s Environmental Litigation Group, where she specializes in the management of electronic information and people in mass litigation.
 This skill makes her a critical part of the Group, which focuses on large-scale complex environmental torts.
 She particularly enjoys putting her talents to work for public entity clients facing contamination issues: “Organizing all the evidence to support a client’s case is rewarding because I know that my work provides a tangible result for the client.”

-Staci has accrued several years of experience with the evidence necessary for environmental cases.
-She has worked on atrazine, PCE, and TCP cases, and she works closely with clients who have been harmed by the 2010 Gulf Oil Spill.
-In addition, she is currently working on the MyFord Touch litigation and numerous cases regarding PCB.
+Ms. Olsen has accrued several years of experience dealing with compiling the evidence necessary to make a solid environmental case.
+She has worked on atrazine, PCE, and TCP cases, and she worked closely with clients who have been harmed by the 2010 Gulf Oil Spill.
+In addition, she is currently working on MyFord Touch litigation.

-Staci has wanted to be an attorney ever since she was a young girl growing up in rural Colorado on a ranch, where water and the environment impacted her daily life.
+Ms. Olsen wanted to be an attorney ever since she was a young girl growing up in rural Colorado on a ranch, where water and the environment impacted her daily life.
 She has traveled extensively, including in law school when she lived in Mexico and attended a summer course to learn the Mexican legal system.
-Staci loves the outdoors and spends summers in Alaska fishing.
-She also devotes a lot of time to charity work, including for her favorite charity, C.A.R.E., a local organization dedicated to saving exotic large cats.
+Ms. Olsen loves the outdoors and spends her summers in Alaska fishing.
+She also devotes a lot of time to charity work, including her favorite charity, C.A.R.E., a local organization dedicated to saving exotic large cats.

 Baylor University (J.D.
 1996)